About POPA Heating & Cooling

 Started by Nick Popa in 1968, Popa Heating & Cooling is owned and operated by Pat Popa.
 We have been serving the heating and air conditioning needs of Northwest Indiana communities since 1968.
 Our initial focus was on new construction, but growth and success have enabled us to now also offer new installations for existing homes and replace old systems.

-Although we feature Trane, Daikin, and Aprilaire products, Popa Heating & Cooling services all makes and models of HVAC equipment, including gas forced air, ductless mini-splits and hot water boiler systems.
+Although we service Trane, Daikin, and Aprilaire products, Popa Heating & Cooling also services all other makes and models of HVAC equipment, including gas forced air, ductless mini-splits and hot water boiler systems.
 While residential HVAC is our main focus, we also do various light commercial work including rooftops weighing up to 10 tons.

 About Nick and Pat Popa

 Nick Popa ran the sheet metal shop for Carl Pettit Builders, known for building many of Highland, Indiana’s homes during the 1950s and 1960s.
 In 1968, he ventured out on his own and started Popa Sheet Metal, which eventually became known as Popa Heating & Cooling.

 In 1986, Nick’s wife, Pat, joined the company.
 She became CEO in 2010 and also handles most of the sales and marketing.